bbachi/vuejs-java-docker/README.md

-# vuejs-java-docker
+# angular-java-example
-Example project to demonstrate how to dockerize the Vue.js with Java Backend
+This is an example project of angular with java